-The College is committed to hiring a faculty diverse in racial and ethnic backgrounds, and women especially in fields where they are underrepresented at the College and nationally.
+The College is committed to hiring a faculty diverse in racial and ethnic backgrounds and women especially in fields where they are underrepresented at the College and nationally.
 When a search committee solicits the initial pool of candidates, chooses candidates to interview and to invite to campus, and makes its final choice, it should strive to fulfill the College's goal of fostering and maintaining a diverse faculty.
-In particular, search committees can work with the Provost and the committee's Faculty Diversity Representative to recruit applicants into the candidate pool from underrepresented groups and to insure that these candidates are carefully considered during the search process.
+In particular, the search chair can work with the Provost's Office to recruit applicants into the candidate pool from underrepresented groups and to insure that these candidates are carefully considered during the search process.